WGLab/Workshop_Annotation/README.md

 awk '$11 <= 0.01 || $11 == "."'
 FS="\t" proband.annovar.hg19_multianno.txt > filtered.proband.annovar.hg19_multianno.txt
 ```

+Some Windows users reported that the `conda install gawk` above does not work; if this applies to you, you can instead do `conda install m2-base` which will install many Unix-like tools including gawk.

 Now using a `python` script that we pre-wrote in the `example` folder, we can create a newly sorted list of genes from `Phen2Gene` based on the genes with rare variants present in the `ANNOVAR` output:

 ```